Relative-Marketing/duplicates/README.md

 # Duplicates

-This provides methods for working with collections of arrays.
+This provides methods for working finding and removing duplicate items across arrays.

 ## duplicates.find()